Project Solution

 The four modern-PINN fixes from Unit 7 §7.3 each address one of these failure modes, in the same order: Fourier features (1), adaptive loss weighting (2), causal training (1 again, time direction), and GPU vectorisation (3).

-Step 1 — Forward PINN with the full modern toolkit
+Step 1 — The field network and the modern-PINN toolkit

 - Fourier feature embedding at the input: \gamma(z, t) = [\sin(B\,(z, t)), \cos(B\,(z, t))] with B \sim \mathcal{N}(0, \sigma_B^2 I) — two banks, \sigma_B tuned per band (one for the diurnal cycle \sim 1/86400\,\text{s}, one for the storm envelope \sim 1/(3 \times 86400)\,\text{s}).
 This breaks the MLP’s spectral bias (Tancik et al. 2020).